zackees/static_ffmpeg/README.md

 `static_ffmpeg` or `static_ffprobe`

-To get the binaries you can run:
+To get the binaries you can run `static_ffmpeg_paths` and get the paths to the actual binaries, like this:

 ```
 $ static_ffmpeg_paths